-Obviously, many clubs will have sports equipment and other assets such as computers and office equipment; this can be insured under the material damage section of a policy alongside any buildings.
+Obviously, many sports or youth clubs will have sports equipment and other assets such as computers and office equipment; this can be insured under the material damage section of a policy alongside any buildings.

-The other main covers you may wish to consider are Management Liability to protect the personal assets of club committee members against management claims and Money Cover, if you carry substantial sums of money.
+The other main covers you may wish to consider are Management Liability otherwise known as trustees indemnity, which protects the personal assets of club committee members against management claims and Money Cover, if you carry substantial sums of money.